 Yes No No, but is planned to be undertaken

-Describe the consultation or engagement you have performed or are intending to perform.
+ation or engagement you have performed o · ·

-Describe who was engaged or consulted.
-What was the outcome of the activity and how have the results influenced what you are doing?
-If no consultation or engagement is planned, please explain why.
+0 aged or consulted.
+What was the outcome of to on or engagement is planned, please explain w he activity and how have the results influenced what you are /hy.

-A full consultation in line with HR procedures will be taken as appropriate.